 Yes!
 I can also take requests or guidance in advance.

 Yes, I can also put you in touch with some contacts to help decorate the venue in your chosen theme.

 What Equipment do you use?

 The speakers are unobtrusive, elegant and will blend into any environment whilst still retaining stunning clarity and power.
-They will give that 'thump' in your chest similar to being at a live concert or in a nightclub but are extremely high quality meaning they don't need to be stupidly loud to do so and won't fatigue your ears by the end of the night.
+They will give that 'thump' in your chest similar to being at a live concert but are extremely high quality meaning they don't need to be stupidly loud to do so and won't fatigue your ears by the end of the night.
 We will keep the music at a reasonable volume and can happily work around 'sound limiters'.